marksweiss/sofine/README.md

         return is_valid, [opts.path]

 The third method is `get_schema`.
 You will rarely need to implement this.
 Any plugin that knows the set of attributes it can return for a key doesn't need to implement `get_schema` and can rely on the default.
 So, for example, a call to an API that returns a know JSON or XML object, a scraper that builds a known object of attributes, or a call to a relational or NoSql data store with a known set of possible fields -- all of these can rely on the default `get_schema`.
 Note that `get_schema` returns the set of attribute keys you define in `self.schema` namespace qualified with the plugin group and name.
-For example, if our stock quote plugin mentioned above is named `get_quotes` and it is in the `trading` group, the return value of `get_schema` would be `["trading::get_quotes::price"]`.
+For example, if our stock quote plugin mentioned above is named `get_quotes` and it is in the `trading` group, the return value of `get_schema` would be `["trading::get_quotes::quote"]`.

 Finally, the last line of your plugin should assign the module-scope variable `plugin` to the name of your plugin class.
 For example: